oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 descending branches.
-If the test is a Boolean expression (for example, :math:`f < c` or :math:`f = c`, where :math:`f` is a feature and :math:`c` is a constant fitted during decision tree induction), the inducted decision tree is a binary tree, so its each non-leaf node has exactly two branches ('true' and 'false') according to the result of the Boolean expression.
+If the test is a Boolean expression (for example, :math:`f < c` or :math:`f = c`, where :math:`f` is a feature and :math:`c` is a constant fitted during decision tree induction), the inducted decision tree is a binary tree, so its non-leaf nodes have exactly two branches, 'true' and 'false', each corresponding to the result of the Boolean expression.

 Prediction is performed by starting at the root node of the tree,